The Best Pens For Bullet Journaling

 These are a bit more pricey, but it’s totally worth it if you ask me.
 They are also waterproof and use bright black Indian ink.

-From all the fineliners I’ve ever used they are the smoothest, so they are my top choice at the moment.
+Of all the fineliners I’ve ever used, they are the smoothest, so they are my top choice at the moment.

 These might be on a cheap end, but they are great!
 One of my favorite features for these fineliners is how sturdy they are – they bravely withstand my entire body weight (yup I still use my pens like a 1yo and put ALL the pressure while writing).